-CoRE brings together over 50 staff and research students from the Department of English at the Manchester All Saints Campus and the Department of Interdisciplinary Studies at MMU Cheshire.
+The Centre for research in English, Languages and Linguistics (CELL) was established in 2014 as part of the Faculty’s new Humanities Research Centre (HRC) bringing together over 50 staff and research students from the Departments of English and Languages at the Manchester All Saints Campus, and the Department of Interdisciplinary Studies at MMU Cheshire.

-For detailed information on students’s particular research projects please refer to the individual student profile.
+For detailed information on staff research specialisms please refer to the individual staff profile.
+For detailed information on our current students’ research projects please refer to the individual student profile.

-The Director of the Centre is Professor Michael Symmons Roberts
+The Director of the Centre is Dr Paul Wake.